Structural changes concepts

 Sync points

-A synchronization point (sync point) is a point in program execution that waits for the completion of all jobs that have been scheduled so far.
+A sync point is a point in program execution that waits on the main thread for the completion of all jobs that have been scheduled so far.
 Sync points limit your ability to use all worker threads available in the job system for a period of time.
 As such, you should aim to avoid sync points.
-Structural changes to the data in ECS are the primary cause of sync points.